Peter Berg (bioregionalist): Bioregionalism and Planet Drum

 In 1969, Berg, Goldhaft, and their daughter traveled around the United States.
 In the 2006 book Generation on Fire: Voices of Protest from the 1960s, Berg told oral historian Jeff Kisseloff, "More and more it occurred to me that the most important question to consider was the position of human beings in natural systems."
 After Berg attended the 1972 United Nations Conference on the Environment, he developed bioregionalism as a concept.
 He defined a bioregion as "a geographic area defined by natural characteristics, including watersheds, landforms, soils, geological qualities, native plants and animals, climate, and weather...[which] includes human beings as a species in the interplay of these natural characteristics."
 He wrote books and essays about how the concept relates to environmental sustainability.

-He founded Planet Drum in 1973, which became an organization that engages in education programs and urban graden and sustainability projects.
+He founded Planet Drum in 1973, which became an organization that engages in education programs and urban garden and sustainability projects.
 Planet Drum networks bioregional groups, both in the United States and internationally.